Bochum–Gelsenkirchen railway: Passengers

 Until 1978, the Deutsche Bundesbahn passenger service ran from Bochum-Langendreer via Bochum-Nord, Bochum-Riemke to Wanne-Eickel (see Bochum-Riemke–Wanne-Eickel line below).
 After the construction of a connecting curve from Bochum Central Station (Hauptbahnhof) to the line towards Riemke in 1979, passenger services ran until 1990 from Bochum over the curve from Herne-Rottbruch to Herne, but subsequently services ran via Wanne-Eickel to Gelsenkirchen Central Station.
 Herne Rottbruch station represented a special case for operations, because it is located on a bridge over autobahn 43, but it has not been served since 1990.
 In the early 90s, the electronics manufacturer Nokia, which then had a factory near the railway, sponsored the modernisation of the fleet (starting with three vehicles of class 515 battery electric multiple units and followed by class 628 diesel multiple units).
 As a result, the line was renamed the Nokia-Bahn ("Nokia Railway") and Bochum-Graetz station was renamed Bochum-Nokia.
 Following Nokia's closure of its Bochum factory in late 2008, the line was renamed the Glückauf-Bahn.
 At the timetable change of 2009/10, the station was renamed Bochum-Riemke.

-Currently, Regionalbahn service RB 46 is operated by Abellio Rail NRW, using three Alstom Coradia LINT 41/H vehicles and on weekends and holidays with Stadler FLIRT EMUs with two sections.